-The life care plan for a child with cerebral palsy has several purposes and is important for several reasons.
-The main reason to have a care plan is to have something that acts as a road map for your child’s best life.
+The life care plan for a child with cerebral palsy has several purposes and is essential for several reasons.
+The main reason to have a care plan is to have something that acts as a roadmap for your child’s best life.

-The main purpose of having goals as part of the life care plan is to fuel the efforts you and your care team are making to give your child a great life and to enable him to live his best life.
+The primary purpose of having goals as part of the life care plan is to fuel the efforts you and your care team are making to give your child a great life and to enable him to live his best life.

 Experts Help You Develop Goals

-Once you have those goals lined up—and these will change and adapt over time—you can start making a plan for achieving them, the real road map for your child’s care.
+Once you have those goals lined up—and these will change and adapt over time—you can start making a plan for achieving them, the real roadmap for your child’s care.

 People such as educational experts, neurologists, nutritionists, and therapists can help you understand what is possible for your child and his future and will guide you as you create the goals.

 As you develop your care plan and start to think about the goals you have for your child, it can help to break them down into categories.
-Your child’s condition is a complex one and organizing it in this way makes a complicated situation a little easier to understand.
+Your child’s condition is a complex one, and organizing it in this way, makes a complicated situation a little easier to understand.

 - Managing complications.
 Cerebral palsy often comes along with co-existing conditions like seizure disorders and cognitive impairment.
 Setting goals for managing these is the next important step.

 - Working on communication.
 A child with cerebral palsy may have limitations that prevent him from communicating fully.
 This is especially true for a child whose vocal cords are affected by the condition.
 If your child struggles with speech and language, you will want to make goals that will lead to a greater ability to communicate, either through speech or alternative methods.

 - Encouraging socialization.
 A child with any disability may struggle to socialize with peers.
 Connecting with others is essential, though, so set goals that will help your child to interact in positive ways with family, friends, and peers.